Product

 Pricing is one of the most heavily debated topics in the SaaS world.

-Not just how much to charge, but what pricing model to go with.
+Not just how much to charge but what pricing model to go with.
 Do you charge per user?
 A flat rate?
-Some kind of oddly complex credit system?
+Some oddly complex credit system?

 In the early days of selling software (and transitioning into SaaS), per user pricing was pretty standard.

-But over time, companies started to realize that charging per user doesn’t always make sense for SaaS, and it could even limit your growth.
-Some people even look at per user pricing as one of the worst pricing models you can use.
+But over time, companies realized that charging per user doesn’t always make sense for SaaS and could even limit growth.
+Some people even consider per-user pricing one of the worst pricing models.

-On the other hand, there are plenty of companies happily charging for every user a customer adds to their account, and they’re raking in millions in MRR.
+On the other hand, plenty of companies happily charge for every user a customer adds to their account, and they’re raking in millions in MRR.

 What is per user pricing?

-Just like the name suggests, per user pricing is when you charge a customer based on the number of users (or seats) they add to their subscription.
+As the name suggests, per-user pricing involves charging customers based on the number of users (or seats) they add to their subscription.

 For instance, you might charge $10 per user per month.
 The more users the customer adds, the more they pay.